Constant mean curvature, flux conservation, and symmetry: Partial converse

-Now fix any point $\,p\,$ on the generating curve $\,\g\,$, and join it to the origin in $\,\C\,$ by a line segment.
-This segment sweeps out a helicoidal {cap} $K^{p}\,$, invariant under the $\gg$-action, and the homology class of $K^{p}$ in $\,H_{2}(N,\Sigma\cup B)\,$ is clearly independent of $\,p\,$.
-One easily sees that as $p$ varies over $\,\g\,$, the resulting caps $\,K^{p}\,$ form a \textit{\ggc} set $\,\cs\,$ in the sense of Definition \ref{def:crowded}.
+Now fix any point $\,p\,$ on the generating curve $\,\g$, and join it to the origin in $\,\C\,$ by a line segment.
+This segment sweeps out a helicoidal {cap} $K^{p}$, invariant under the $\gg$-action, and the reduced class of $K^{p}$ in $\,\rc(N,\Sigma, B)\,$ is clearly independent of $\,p$.
+One easily sees that as $p$ varies over $\,\g$, the resulting caps $\,K^{p}\,$ form a {\ggc} set $\,\cs\,$ according to Definition \ref{def:crowded}.